intelliware-coe-web/fast-check-workshop/README.md

 - The inverse function pattern "There and back again"
 - Idempotence "The more things change, the more they stay the same"
 - Analogous function pattern "Different paths same destination"

+As an example:

+> for all lists of items such that none of the items have special prices the total is the sum of the item prices.

 # Step 2: Creating generators (15 minutes, +10 minute discussion)